kiran-daware/kSipP/README.md

 docker run -dt --network host --name ksipp krndwr/ksipp
 ```

 ### Disclaimer:
-This project is a work in progress and is uploaded on git hub as is without any warranty of any kind.
-The project has included the sipp binary from https://github.com/SIPp/sipp which is licenced under GNU General Public License.
+This project is a work in progress and is provided "as is" without any warranty, express or implied, of any kind.
+The project includes the SIPp binary from https://github.com/SIPp/sipp, which is licensed under the GNU General Public License (GPL).
+Users are responsible for complying with the SIPp license.